adobe/aem-forms-theme-canvas/README.md

 This is the standard Canvas theme for Adobe Experience Manager (AEM) Forms.

-This theme can be modified to customize the visual appearance of Adaptive Form.
+This theme can be modified to customize the visual appearance of Core Component based Adaptive Form.

 ## Usage